Football

 Although those involved in the negotiations have yet to provide detailed information on the proposal, which could also lead to the establishment of a museum celebrating Sheffield’s status as the birthplace of the modern game and other major infrastructure developments, for the first time it can be confirmed that financiers tasked with overseeing the Middle-Eastern state’s global investment portfolio are supporting Richards’ attempt to take control.

-If the businessman, who expressed an interest in buying Sheffield Wednesday before James Bord, a former professional poker player based in the US, was granted exclusivity rights by Hillsborough’s administrators, is successful in his attempt to become Sheffield FC’s new owner then it would immediately see them become the second richest team on the planet, behind only Newcastle United, despite currently being positioned on the ninth tier of the English footballing pyramid.
+If the businessman, who expressed an interest in buying Sheffield Wednesday before James Bord, a former professional poker player based in the US, was granted exclusivity rights by Hillsborough’s administrators, is successful in his attempt to become Sheffield FC’s new owner, it would immediately see them become the second richest team on the planet — behind only Newcastle United — despite currently competing in the ninth tier of the English footballing pyramid, a contrast that has already sparked debate across football forums and betting apps uk tracking long-term club trajectories.

-The Qataris are prepared to immediately pump around £250m into the project, which also includes plans for a brand new state of the art city centre stadium based on Doha’s iconic Lusail complex; built to host the final of the 2022 FIFA World Cup.
+The Qataris are prepared to immediately pump around £250m into the project, which also includes plans for a brand new, state-of-the-art city centre stadium inspired by Doha’s iconic Lusail complex — built to host the final of the 2022 FIFA World Cup — an ambition that has already drawn attention across football finance circles and betting sites uk assessing future club valuations.

 But by aligning themselves with a country which has supported a number of major global schemes, Sheffield FC and potentially Sheffield itself would give themselves access to a fund with resources thought to total around £300bn.